 - Combining warmth, responsiveness, positive discipline, and a balance of guidance with respect for autonomy

-- Fostering a positive relationship while still maintaining healthy authority
+- Fostering a positive relationship while still maintaining healthy authority and high expectations, which contribute to better social, emotional, and academic outcomes

 Establishing Clear Expectations